ldaniels528/trifecta/README.md

 Verify
 =======

-Verify is a figurative Swiss-Army-Knife for inspecting/managing Kafka topics and ZooKeeper properties.
+Verify is a Command Line Interface (CLI) tool that enables users to quickly and easily inspect, publish and verify messages (or data) to Kafka, Storm and Zookeeper.

 Table of Contents